What does collateral mean?

 A home's collateral value is 75%

-The collateral value of the home used as collateral for the home loan is 75% of the home's market value.
-You must have 25% of the purchase price in savings or a corresponding amount of other collateral.
-The market value of your home is the price you pay for your home on the market.
+The collateral value of the home used as collateral for the loan is 75% of the home's market value.
+You will need to cover 25% of the home’s purchase price with your own savings or other collateral.
+The value of the home means its selling price.

-You should also keep in mind that the loan cap determines the maximum loan amount you may be granted.
 The home loan cap – or the maximum loan amount you can take out – is in most cases 90% of the home’s value.
 In any case, you must cover at least 10% of the purchase price with savings or a corresponding amount of other collateral.